randoop/grt-testing/scripts/experiment-scripts/README.md

 `results/[experiment].csv`: the raw collected data from multiple `mutation.sh` runs.
 `results/[experiment].pdf`: the final rendered figure(s) and/or table(s) for the experiment.

-**Note:** Running an experiment script will overwrite any existing results for that specific experiment.
-For instance, results from
+**Note:** Running an experiment script will overwrite any existing results for that specific experiment, but will not overwrite results for other scripts.
-`./mutation-fig7.sh` and `./mutation-fig8-9.sh` are stored separately and won't interfere.
-However, running `./mutation-fig7.sh` multiple times will replace previous outputs.
 To preserve existing results, be sure to copy or download them before rerunning the same script.